OnurGumus/onurgumus.github.io/_posts/2020-11-25-Fable-Web-Components.md

 which clearly shows the show dom and other ingredients.
+An important point is you can see the slotted elements are indeed outside of the web component although from rendering point of view they are rendered inside the slots.